-Statement by Harald Wögerbauer, Member of the Court of Auditors, on the EU Energy Efficiency
+Statement by Harald WÖGERBAUER, Member of the European Court of Auditors

 The cost of increased energy consumption, the depletion of fossil fuel reserves and the effect of human activities on global climate change are drivers of recent energy efficiency policies.
 Since 2000, the European Union, through its Cohesion Policy funds, spent almost €5 billion for co-financing energy efficiency measures in the Member States.
 The European Commission and the Member States are both responsible for the sound financial management of these funds.

-The Court of Auditors has assessed whether Cohesion Policy investments in energy efficiency were cost-effective.
+The European Court of Auditors has assessed whether Cohesion Policy investments in energy efficiency were cost-effective.